Ichthus-Development/ichthus-engineering-standards/README.md

 - Critical
 - Fatal

-Severity models should be consistent across all Ichthus projects.
+Severity models should be consistent across all Ichthus Development projects.

 ---